FIRST-YEAR STUDENTS

 Phone: 404-413-2500

-Admission for High School Students into Georgia State
+Admission for High School Students

 If you’re a senior in high school or if you graduated from high school within the last five years, you’ll apply to begin your bachelor’s degree program using the Common Application.